 If you have scooped the line of the design away, your image will be indented into the lino.
 Place your lino up against your pottery.
 Then using a roller or your thumb press the lino onto the clay surface.

 When you peel the lino away, you will have a raised, positive impression of your design on the clay.
-You can then use underglaze a roller to catch pick up the details of the raised design.
+Then use underglaze on a roller to pick up on the details of the raised design.

 If you use a roller, it’s likely that you will get specks and blobs of underglaze elsewhere.
 This is fine if you want to incorporate this detail into your design.